rodionme/book-of-recipes-spa/README.md

 Book of Recipes with SPA
 ===========================

-### Python, Django, React, ES6
+### Python, Django, React, ES6, Axios, Webpack

-[IN DEVELOPMENT] App which helps to find a recipe by name or by ingredients.
+App which helps to find a recipe by name or by ingredients.

 ### Installation